Ankit300302/Final-project/README.md

  Design Inspiration from youtube videos

- App screenshots and testing video of the app is attached in about app file
+ App screenshots and testing video of the app is attached in about the app file